kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 and the Pod's `hostNetwork` field is true.
 Then `host`, under `httpGet`, should be set to 127.0.0.1.
-If your pod relies on virtual hosts, which is probably the more common case, you should not use `host`, but rather set the `Host` header in `httpHeaders`. kubelet will make the probe connection at the node but not in the pod which would want to do probe check.
-If you use the service name in the `host` parameter, kubelet will be unable to resolve it and the probe will fail.
+If your pod relies on virtual hosts, which is probably the more common case, you should not use `host`, but rather set the `Host` header in `httpHeaders`.

+For an probe, the kubelet makes the probe connection at the node, not in the pod, which means that you can not use service name in the `host` parameter since the kubelet is unable to resolve it.

 {{% /capture %}}